 2. San Francisco

-Washington D.C., which finished first in the 2014 AFI data report, has the seventh best Walk Score ranking.
+Washington D.C., which finished first in the 2014 data report, has the seventh best Walk Score ranking.
 Learn your neighborhood’s Walk Score® ranking at WalkScore.com.

 Every Body Walk!

 ACSM is also working with Kaiser Permanente to drive awareness of the Every Body Walk!
 30 Minutes to Better Health initiative to clinicians and other health professionals.
 Every Body Walk! is a campaign aimed at getting more Americans up and moving.
 To learn more visit ACSM Initiatives – Every Body Walk!